How to resize tiles in Windows 10, on the Start Menu

-NOTE: The screenshots used in this article are from Windows 10 with Anniversary Update.
-Windows 10 Anniversary Update will be available for free, to all Windows 10 users, as of August 2nd, 2016.
+NOTE: The screenshots used in this article are from Windows 10 with October 2018 Update.

-Once you launch the Start Menu, you can see various app tiles with different sizes.
+When you open the Start Menu, you see various app tiles with different sizes.

-Should you want to change the size of any of the app tiles, simply right click or tap and hold the tile that you want to resize, go to Resize and choose the size that you want.
+Should you want to change the size of any of the app tiles, you can right-click or tap and hold (if you have a touchscreen) the tile that you want to resize.
+Then, go to Resize and choose the size that you prefer.

-- Large - the biggest size you can set for app tiles.
-Large tiles are square shaped and show the maximum amount of information available, such as the weather forecast for the next week.
+Large is the biggest size that you can set for tiles.
+They are square shaped and take four times the space of a Medium tile.
+Large tiles display the maximum amount of information available from their apps, such as the weather forecast for the next week when using weather apps.

-To resize shortcuts just go through the same process as before.
-Right click or tap and hold the shortcut you want to resize and select one of the available sizes.
+Resizing shortcuts tiles is the same as resizing apps tiles: right-click or tap and hold the shortcut you want to resize and select one of the available sizes.

-Windows 10 offers a slightly larger number of Start Menu customization options than Windows 8.1 or Windows 7 did.
-Now that you know how easy it is to resize app tiles and shortcuts, you should have no problem arranging the Start Menu just the way you like it.
-If you've got any questions on this matter, don't hesitate to ask via the comments form below, and we'll do our best to help you.
+Windows 10 offers a larger number of Start Menu customization options than Windows 8.1, or Windows 7 did.
+Now that you know how easy it is to resize tiles, you should have no problem to arrange the Start Menu just the way you like it.
+If you have any questions on this matter, do not hesitate to ask in the comments section below.